 Our system requires regulatory authorization in each of the jurisdictions in which we provide service.
 We may not be able to obtain or retain all regulatory approvals needed for operations.
 Regulatory changes, such as those resulting from judicial decisions or adoption of treaties, legislation or regulation in countries where we operate or intend to operate, may also significantly affect our business.

 Our operations are subject to certain regulations of the United States State Department's Directorate of Defense Trade Controls (the export of satellites and related technical data), United States Treasury Department's Office of Foreign Assets Control (financial transactions and transactions with sanctioned persons or countries) and the United States Commerce Department's Bureau of Industry and Security (export of satellites and related technical data, our gateways and phones) and as well as other similar foreign regulations.
-These U.S. and foreign obligations and regulations may limit or delay our ability to offer products and security agencies with call interception services and related government assistance, in respect of which we face legal obligations and restrictions in various jurisdictions.
+These U.S. and foreign obligations and regulations may limit or delay our ability to offer products and services in a particular country.
+We may be required to provide U.S. and some foreign government law enforcement and security agencies with call interception services and related government assistance, in respect of which we face legal obligations and restrictions in various jurisdictions.
 These regulations may limit or delay our ability to operate in a particular country or engage in transactions with certain parties and may impose significant compliance costs.
 As new laws and regulations are issued, we may be required to modify our business plans or operations.
 If we fail to comply with these regulations in any country, we could be subject to sanctions that could affect, materially and adversely, our ability to operate in that country.
 Failure to obtain the authorizations necessary to use our assigned radio frequency spectrum and to distribute our products in certain countries could have a material adverse effect on our ability to generate revenue and on our overall competitive position.